 We have been running social media management alongside paid social for a leading outdoor furniture company.
 The results from both organic and paid have been phenomenal, and complement each other perfectly.
 Over the past six months we have built an audience of 75,000 social media users, gathered tonnes of user generated-content, and – crucially – generated £37,115 in revenue.
 What’s more, we can retarget anyone who has engaged in our organic social with paid ads that are optimised for conversions.
 It’s a full funnel approach, and it works a charm.

 Aimee, Head of Content: “It amazes me that so many different marketers are jumping on the ‘RIP organic’ bandwagon.
 All they are thinking of is gaining a quick profit with recycled content.
 It simply doesn’t work like that.
 An advertisement that worked for your brand a month ago won’t necessarily work again.
 Unique, compelling content is so important and brand trust is lost without it.
 Paid social certainly brings in the revenue, but it goes hand in hand with organic.
 Paid gets your consumer interested, organic seals the purchase.
 As long as social media advertising is around, so will organic.”

-Are you looking for help with your social media strategy?
+Are you looking for help with your social media content strategy?
 Get in touch!
-Call us on 0161 393 2123 or email email@example.com.
+Call us on 0800 808 9980 or email firstname.lastname@example.org.
 You can also find us on social cause, you know, we take care of our organic…